HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 The Material Design Library specifies different styles for the different components.

 For example, the `Button` widget has 3 different styles.
-**Contained**, **Text** and **Outlined**.
+**Contained**, **Text**, and **Outlined**.
 These styles use theme attributes to define their look and feel.
 We can just change our theme attributes and set the specific Material Design style to accomplish a robust Design System in our app.

 ![Buttons Styles](imgs/button-styles.png)

 Check how the Contained Buttons does not need any specification to be painted with the theme colors, and how the others just need to set the style to a Material Design Library Style.

 Note how the **Outlined Button** Style is set by a theme attribute called `materialButtonOutlinedStyle`.
-There is also a `borderlessButtonStyle` attribute for the **Text Button**, but as of today, the official Material Docs shows the snippet above.
+There is also a `borderlessButtonStyle` attribute for the **Text Button**, but as of today, [the official Material Docs](https://material.io/develop/android/components/buttons#text-button) shows the snippet above.

 > There are many other theme attributes defined in the MD library, and updates in the official documentation occur regularly.
 Is a good practice to review them while developing.

 Android engineers recommend using Material Design Components.
-If you want to read more about it, check this post from Nick Butcher: [We Recommend Material Design Components](https://medium.com/androiddevelopers/we-recommend-material-design-components-81e6d165c2dd)
+You can read more about it in this Android Developers post:: [We Recommend Material Design Components](https://medium.com/androiddevelopers/we-recommend-material-design-components-81e6d165c2dd)

 There are a couple of places where this can be more complicated than it looks, but most of the time you won't have problems.